AnaPMDT/aws-portfolio-anamaria/case_study_3/README.md

 | **IaaS**      | Offers virtual computers and bare computing/storage resources.              | EC2, S3                    | Store and host documents and data of students safely.                |
 | **PaaS**      | Provides an environment to build, convert and control applications as well as the data. | DataBrew, AWS Glue         | Process academic analytics, run data profiling, cleaning, and ETLs. |
 | **SaaS**      | Provides an entire application to users through a web access.               | Zoom, Canvas, Office 365   | Control communication processes and course delivery and administration. |

+PaaS and SaaS forms of service are the best service models of an academic department involved in the analysis of retention of students.
+PaaS provider, such AWS Glue or DataBrew, can enable effective data transformation and data wrapping, which can be crucial in the case with large datasets used in education.
+SaaS supports learning, academic communication and collaboration.
+When compared to IaaS, PaaS and SaaS are more effective in the everyday academic and research demands.